LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 PILLAR #10: PARENT ENGAGEMENT

-1. You voluntarily self-identify as Black or Black African-Canadian.
+• You voluntarily self-identify as Black or Black African-Canadian and are discernibly of Black-African ancestry.

-The application deadline is Wednesday, September 20, 2023 (11.59 p.m.).
-This deadline provides a window for high school administrators and teachers to encourage newly enrolled fall 2023 Grade 10 students to apply for the LBD program.
+The final application deadline is Monday, September 23, 2024 (11.59 p.m.).
+This deadline provides a window for high school administrators and teachers to encourage newly enrolled fall 2024 Grade 10 students to apply for the LBD program.

 Rolling Admissions (throughout the summer)

 Once final grades for your Grade 9 courses are available, you should apply.
-Do not delay applying since we will make admission decisions as applications are received (rolling admission) throughout summer 2023.
-The sooner you apply, the better.
+Do not delay applying since we will make admission decisions as applications are received (rolling admission) throughout summer 2024.
+The sooner you apply, the faster you will receive an admissions decision.

-Step 1: Before applying, carefully read the program information (see website) plus this application guide.
+Step 1: Before completing the Application Form, carefully read the program information (see website) plus the given Application Guide.

 Step 3: Complete and submit (online) your LBD Application.
 Ensure the data you provide is accurate and complete.

 We empower students to take ownership of their learning.
-As such, students (not parents) should complete the application with the support of a parent, guardian, or other adult advisor.
-Where indicated, input the student’s phone number and email address.
-Parent information will be collected separately.
-Email communication is sent to both student and parent(s).
+As such, students (not parents) should complete the application, and must do so with the knowledge and support of a parent, guardian, or other adult advisor.
+Where indicated, the student’s personal phone number and email address should be provided.
+Parent information will be collected separately on the application.
+Normally, the LBD sends email communication to both student and parent(s).

-While we recognize the Leadership by Design program is not right for everyone, we will make every effort to admit qualified candidates.
-There are two measures for determining your eligibility for the Leadership by Design program.
+While we recognize the Leadership by Design program is not suitable for everyone, we will make every effort to admit qualified candidates.
+There are three key steps for evaluating and admitting students into the Leadership by Design program.

-1: Evaluation of data provided in your application form.
-We will consider the grades your achieved for your four Grade 9 courses (English, mathematics, science and geography) plus other information that points to a good match between you and the LBD program.
+1: Application Evaluation – Data provided in your application form will be evaluated.
+We will consider the grades you achieved for four key Grade 9 courses (English, mathematics, science and geography), plus other information that points to a good match between you and the LBD program.

-2: Candidates deemed eligible for admission after the evaluation described above will be invited (accompanied by a parent or legal guardian) to an LBD orientation session.
-This orientation will ensure both students and parents acquire a deep understanding of the LBD program and are well positioned to commit to the program.
+2: Mandatory Orientation Session – Candidates deemed eligible for admission after the evaluation described above will be invited (accompanied by a parent or legal guardian) to an in-person LBD orientation session.
+This mandatory orientation session will ensure both students and parents are informed about all aspects of the LBD program and are well positioned to decide whether or not to join the program.

 Q1.
 Does it matter which high school I attend?